benlenarts/Drag.Flick/README.md

 	#JS
 	var myDrag = new Drag.Flick('anElement');

-This extension adds the following options and events:
+This extension inherits all the options and events from Drag and adds the following:

-  - **friction**: controls how fast the object will decelerate after it's released
+  - **friction**: controls how fast the object will decelerate after it's been released (default: 0.1)
-  - **bounce**: controls how much the object will 'bounce' off the drag limits after it's released
+  - **bounce**: controls how much the object will 'bounce' off the drag limits after it's been released (default: 0)
   - **onMoveEnd**: Executed when the dragged element comes to a full stop.